adr1enbe4udou1n/blog/content/posts/15-a-beautiful-gitops-day-5/index.md

 ### Prometheus Stack

 When using k8s, the standard de facto is to install [Prometheus stack](https://artifacthub.io/packages/helm/prometheus-community/kube-prometheus-stack).
-It includes all necessary CRDs and element for a proper monitoring stack.
+It includes all necessary CRDs and components for a proper monitoring stack.

 You have 2 choices to install it, are we using Flux or Terraform ?
 Flux include a full documentation of [how to install it with](https://fluxcd.io/flux/guides/monitoring/).